Healthy Chicken Summer Saute

 Frequently Asked Questions

-Is this suitable for a fat-adapted diet?
+Is this chicken and vegetable saute suitable for a low-carb diet?

 Elish Grinta - Recipe Developer